-(Indianapolis, IN – January 2016) Elizabeth Freedman, student success advisor, in the office of Health & Life Sciences Advising Center, won the Excellence in Advising—New Advisor award.
-Freedman has been a student success advisor at IUPUI since October 2014.
+Elizabeth Freedman, a student success advisor in the Health and Life Sciences Advising Center, won the Excellence in Advising—New Advisor award.
+She has been a student success advisor at IUPUI since October 2014.

-Before Freedman came to IUPUI, she worked with several other institutions including Ivy Tech, Butler University, and DePauw University.
-At Ivy Tech Freedman was a career resource assistant, Career Services (April 2010–June 2010).
+Before Freedman came to IUPUI, she worked with several other institutions, including Ivy Tech, Butler University, and DePauw University.
+At Ivy Tech, Freedman was a career resource assistant, Career Services (April 2010–June 2010).
 Freedman served Butler University as a student employment coordinator in Career Services (2012–2013), as well as an assistant instructor for a career planning strategies course.
-And, at DePauw University, Freedman was a career advisor.
+At DePauw University, Freedman was a career advisor.
 Aside from this, Freedman has been involved as a tutor, intern, and service assistant at a variety of organizations that have carried her to where she is today.

 NACADA’s vision is to recognize that effective academic advising is at the core of student success and aspires to be the premier global association for the development and dissemination of innovative theory, research, and practice of academic advising in higher education.
 Freedman will be attending NACADA’s Region V conference in April 2016 in Toronto, Canada.